Govini2003/veta-app-marketing-site/README.md

-# Veta.lk - No more struggles for Pet Owners & Vets 🐾
+# Vetaa.lk - No more struggles for Pet Owners & Vets 🐾

-Welcome to **Veta.lk**, your all-in-one veterinary platform that connects pet owners with vets, making pet care more accessible and hassle-free. 🐶🐱🐾
+Welcome to **Vetaa.lk**, your all-in-one veterinary platform that connects pet owners with vets, making pet care more accessible and hassle-free. 🐶🐱🐾

 ## 🚀 About Veta.lk
 Veta.lk is a **veterinary platform and public marketplace** that serves both **pet owners and veterinarians**.
 Our mission is to bridge the gap between pet care professionals and pet lovers, providing a seamless and efficient experience for both parties.